-The principle of using a test meter in the OHMs range is, simply, measuring the resistance in a given circuit or a electrical component to confirm it's integrity or status.
+The principle of using a test meter in the OHMs range is, simply, measuring the resistance in a given circuit or an electrical component to confirm its integrity or status.

 The following example shows that components can be checked for correctness in terms of a resistance measurement.